Anshikabangwal/parking-system-using-C/README.md

 5. Area Details
 6. Exit
 ⚡ Advantages
 ✅ Fast Search (O(1) using Hashing)
 ✅ Efficient Space Utilization
 ✅ Structured Multi-Area Management
 ✅ Scalable Design for Future Expansion
 ✅ Simple & User-Friendly Interface
 ⚠️ Limitations
 Fixed Areas (3) and Slots (25 per area)
 Console-based (No GUI)
-No persistent storage (Data resets on restart)
+No persistent storage (data resets on restart)
 Graph not fully utilized yet
 🔮 Future Enhancements
 🚀 Dynamic parking allocation
 📍 Smart slot selection using Graph algorithms
 🧠 Machine Learning for demand prediction
 🌐 Web/App-based interface
 💾 Database integration for permanent storage
 📱 Online booking system
 📌 Conclusion

 This project showcases how Data Structures like Hashing and Graphs can be effectively used to solve real-world problems such as parking management.